Know Before You Go

 LEAVE NO TRACE

-To ensure our conservation areas have long-lasting, effective impacts for all, be sure to leave no trace when exploring our green spaces.
+To ensure our conservation areas have long-lasting, effective impacts for all, we request visitors to leave no trace when exploring our green spaces.
 How can you best leave no trace?
-Be sure to plan ahead and prepare for your trip, stay on our sustainable trails, take everything home that you brought with you, dispose of your waste properly, don’t take any nature with you, respect the wildlife, and be considerate of other visitors.
-Read more about the seven principles here.
+Be sure to plan and prepare for your trip, stay on our sustainable trails, take everything home that you brought with you, dispose of your waste properly, do not take any nature with you, respect the wildlife, and be considerate of other visitors.
+Read more about the seven Leave No Trace principles here.

-Dawn to Dusk 365 days a year; exceptions may occur without notice.
+Dawn to Dusk Year-Round; exceptions may occur without notice.

 KNOW THE TRAIL

-Most ALT properties do NOT have detailed maps on site.
-Be sure to print out a property map before you go, or take along a friend who knows the area well.
+Most ALT properties do NOT have detailed maps on site and trail conditions can vary greatly.
+Review details of a property and the map before you go or take along a friend who knows the area well.
+Find maps on individual green space pages.

 MIND THE BOUNDARIES